Handlers

 };

-await _repository.AddAsync(user, cancellationToken);
+await Repository.AddAsync(user, cancellationToken);

-_logger.LogInformation("User created with ID {UserId}", user.Id);
+Logger.LogInformation("User created with ID {UserId}", user.Id);

 }